-To use the V.52 BER tests in conjunction with the remote digital loopback tests (or with Local Line Loopback tests), follow these instructions:
+To use the V.52 BER tests in conjunction with the remote digital loopback tests (or with local line loopback tests), follow these instructions:

-- 1. Locate the 511/511E toggle switch on the mDSL Line Driver's front panel and move it UP.
+- 1. Locate the 511/511E toggle switch on the front panel of the Line Driver and move it UP.
 This activates the V.52 BER test mode and transmits a 511 test pattern into the loop.
 If any errors are present, the local modem's red ER LED will blink sporadically. - 2.
-If the above test indicates that no errors are present, move the V.52 toggle switch DOWN, activating the 511/E test with errors present.
+If the above test indicates no errors are present, move the V.52 toggle switch DOWN, activating the 511E test with errors present.
 If the test is working properly, the local modem's red ER LED will glow.
-A successful 511E test will confirm that the link is in place, and that the mDSL Line Driver's built-in 511 generator and detector are working properly.
+A successful 511E test will confirm that the link is in place, and that the Line Driver's built-in 511 generator and detector are working properly.